shsra430/SQLChallenges/Case Study 3 - Foodie Fi/Solutions.md

 - The `AVG` function is then used on the 'days_needed' present in the CTE `days_to_annual`
 #### 10. Can you further breakdown this average value into 30 day periods (i.e. 0-30 days, 31-60 days etc)

 #### :white_check_mark: Process

+#### 11.How many customers downgraded from a pro monthly to a basic monthly plan in 2020?
 #### :white_check_mark: Process